 Food affordability.Food security.Food sovereignty.

-Coastal First Nations have a plan to lower grocery bills, keep good jobs in Canada, and feed Canadians with Canadian salmon.
+Coastal First Nations have a plan to lower grocery bills, keep good jobs in Canada, and feed Canadians with Canadian grown salmon.
 Federal policy is blocking it.

 Our position